Novak Djokovic: 2018: Surgery, two majors, Career Golden Masters

 In January, Djokovic won the Kooyong Classic exhibition against Dominic Thiem.
 At the 2018 Australian Open, he reached the fourth round before losing to Chung Hyeon.
 In late January, he underwent elbow surgery.
 He returned to practice by early March, and played at Indian Wells a week later, losing in the second round to Taro Daniel.
 He also lost early at the Miami Open to Benoît Paire.

-Reuniting with coach Marián Vajda at the Monte-Carlo Masters, Djokovic defeated Dušan Lajović and Borna Ćorić, before losing to Dominic Thiem.
+Reuniting with coach Marián Vajda at the Monte-Carlo Masters, Djokovic defeated Dušan Lajović and Borna Ćorić before losing to Dominic Thiem.
 He said, "After two years finally I can play without pain."
 Following an early loss at Barcelona to Martin Kližan, he showed improvement at the Madrid Open by beating Kei Nishikori—his first top 20 win in 10 months—but lost to Kyle Edmund in the second round.
+He then participated at the Italian Open but lost to eventual champion Rafael Nadal in the semifinal.
+After failing to defend his finalist points from 2017, Djokovic's ranking fell to No. 22, his first time being out of the top 20 since October 2006.
+He then lost to unseeded Marco Cecchinato in the quarterfinals of the French Open.

-In the second longest Wimbledon semifinal to date, Djokovic beat Nadal in five sets played over two days.
-Djokovic then defeated Kevin Anderson in the final in straight sets to win his fourth Wimbledon title and 13th overall major title.
-At the US Open, Djokovic defeated Juan Martín del Potro in straight sets, for his third US Open and 14th major title overall.
+In the second-longest Wimbledon semifinal to date, Djokovic beat Nadal in five sets played over two days.
+Djokovic then defeated Kevin Anderson in the final in straight sets to win his fourth Wimbledon title and 13th overall major title, and returned to the top 10 in the rankings.
+Djokovic then beat top seed Roger Federer in straight sets in the final of the Cincinnati Open and thus became the first singles player to complete the Career Golden Masters.
+At the US Open, Djokovic defeated Juan Martín del Potro in straight sets, winning his third US Open and 14th major title overall.

+Djokovic then participated at the Shanghai Rolex Masters and won his 4th title at the tournament and 2nd Masters title of the year, beating Borna Ćorić in the final.
+He did not drop a set nor have his serve broken during the tournament, and his ranking rose to No. 2.
+Following Nadal's withdrawal from the Paris Masters, Djokovic regained the No. 1 ranking, but lost to unseeded Karen Khachanov in the final.
+At the ATP Finals, he reached the final stage winning all three of his round robin matches and securing the year-end No. 1 for a fifth time, but was upset by Zverev.